Yiling-J/tablepilot/README.md

 ## How to Use

-To generate a table, you need to prepare a TOML config file and a table schema JSON file.
-The config file defines the LLM clients used to generate tables, as well as the database where the table schema and data will be stored.
-The JSON schema file includes the table name, columns, and other information about your table.
+To generate a table, you’ll need a **TOML config file**, and in the case of the CLI, a **table schema JSON file**:

+- **Config File (Required):** Defines the LLM clients for table generation and specifies the database for storing table schemas and data.
+- **Schema File (Only Required for CLI):** If using the CLI, you'll need a JSON schema file to define the table name, columns, and other details.
+- **For WebUI Users:** No need to create a schema file, you can build the schema interactively in the UI.
+- **For API Users:** No schema file is required.
+Instead, send the schema as JSON in the request body when calling the API.

 Below is an example TOML config for using OpenAI GPT-4o and an SQLite3 database.
 Replace the `key` field with your OpenAI API key and save the file as `config.toml`:
 ```toml